KINGSWAY BOXING FALL 2024 UPDATES, REGISTRATION & FESTIVAL SPECIALS

 Please help us as we schedule new classes for the fall and winter.
 Virgil is launching a Friday 9:15 am boxing class, and Shireen is bringing back the 12:00 pm lunch classes on Fridays at our Bloor location.
 I’ll be starting Thursday Technical Classes at Jutland at 6:15 pm, and we’re also restarting our Junior (7+) Program every Tuesday at 5:15 pm.
 Additionally, we’re seeking feedback as we expand our services, so please take 5 minutes to fill out the form: COMPLETE KBC FEEDBACK FORM

-Don’t miss out!
-Join us this weekend at the Taste of the Kingsway and secure your tickets for this year’s Friday Night Fights The Old Mill on October 18th!
+Don’t forget to secure your tickets for this year’s Friday Night Fights The Old Mill on October 18th!

 Fall is here, and we’re excited to introduce what’s new with Kingsway Boxing and our programs!